 Each program normally has a few broad goals relating to such aspirations as professionalism, ethics, critical thinking, communication, knowledge, and/or professional skills.
 Program goals relate to the purpose of the program in terms of value added to the student, and would therefore not be something like “increase enrollment by 10%.”

 Degree-Level Program SLOs

-Each goal should have one or more intended student learner outcomes.
+Each goal should have one or more intended student learning outcomes.
 A program may have about four to eight SLOs.
 Program-level SLOs should not be a list of all course-level SLOs.
 Each SLO should be measureable in a straightforward manner.
 An SLO should not say “Students will appreciate art,” or “Faculty will provide students with opportunities to perform,” or Students will demonstrate knowledge of the history, theories, and applications of math.”
 A program-level SLO should be stated in this manner: Students will be able to action verb something.

 The goals and SLOs to be developed and submitted could simply follow the format below.

 - Goal 1.
 Development of professional skills

 - SLO 1.1.
 Students will be able to identify behavioral disorders.

 - SLO 1.2.
 Students will be able to suggest remedial therapies.